• Skip to primary navigation

 Sprigs of mint leaves (© Erin Klema)

 Then slowly pour the wine into the pitcher, and gently stir the mixture together.
 We chose to use a 2013 Beringer Pinot Grigio that was on sale at our local grocery store.
-If you have an inexpensive bottle of wine, making a sangria is a great way to use it.
+If you have an inexpensive bottle of wine, making sangria is a great way to use it.
 Then you can save your rare or expensive wines to be enjoyed on their own.

 Other dry white wines you could use for this white sangria include Sauvignon Blanc, Pinot Gris, or Pinot Blanc.
 Most importantly, you want a wine high in acidity with a crisp finish.
 I like using Pinot Grigio for this recipe because it is a very fruity-flavored wine.